JoonasPit/helpfulPowershells/README.md

 ## What this repo contains
 This repository contains simple powershell scripts.
 Some useful some less useful.
 Most of them were written while at work to help with my daily tasks.

+## WriteFilesToS3
+Writes Files from a folder to S3 needs credentials etc to work.

+## WriteFileToUtf8
+A Script used due to a bad powershell version on a server.
+Re-writes files to UTF-8

 ## Zipfiles
 Compress files lying around in a folder to a single folder.
 Use the variables to specify specific files to compress or, say define a filetype inside a folder eg. "*.txt"